zydou/arti/doc/dev/MetricsStrategy.md

 indirection layer, which could use uninhabited types rather than `cfg` to compile the code out when it's not wanted.

+## Stability of metrics schema

+Currently the whole metrics system is behind `experimental` feature flags.

+We need to decide what our stability policy is for the metrics schema.

 ## Reporting and configuration

 Actual reporting of metrics is done by much higher level crates.